Skip to content

 OCR is a precision extraction tool -- the wrong tool when compliance verification is required.
 The distinction matters because the cost of an undetected inconsistency in a regulated workflow far exceeds the incremental cost of cross-document validation.

-The FCA issued GBP 28.96 million in fines against Starling Bank in 2024 for financial crime control failings that included inadequate customer due diligence -- failures that cross-document validation at the onboarding stage could have mitigated (FCA Press Release).
+AUSTRAC imposed AUD 1.3 billion in penalties against Westpac in 2020 for AML/CTF failures that included inadequate customer identification โ€” failures that cross-document validation at the onboarding stage could have mitigated (AUSTRAC v Westpac).

 OCR Is Sufficient For: